 If you do choose to travel by taxi, negotiate the price before travelling.
 This is also true of booking accommodation independently.
 But again, if you decide to travel with us, everything will be organised beforehand and you will not be obliged to negotiate your way around the local versus tourist price range.
 Same is true of transfers.
 If you book with us, you are sure to have a trained driver.
 If you choose to go by yourself, please select a vetted driver, as road safety is differently defined in Vietnam from what you are used to at home.

-Nature: Between May and November there is some risk of bad weather, especially in coastal areas.
-In case you require assistance should an emergency arise, our Vietnam offices and UK support line are available 24 hours a day.
+Between May and November, there is some risk of bad weather, especially in coastal areas.
+In case you require assistance should an emergency arise, our Vietnam offices and the UK support line are available 24 hours a day.

 Another added benefit from travelling with ETG is that our guides are connoisseurs of local food and will ensure you have the opportunity to not only to eat safe street food but also some of the tastiest on offer.
 If you do decide to try out some of the local street vendors, be selective and cautious.